 Press at the AHA Annual Meeting

-The AHA welcomes members of the press to the 130th annual meeting in Atlanta, January 7–10, 2016.
-Registration information will be announced in the summer.
+The AHA welcomes members of the press to the 131st annual meeting in Denver, January 5–8, 2017.
+Registration is now open.
 To request a press registration for the annual meeting, contact Jane Green or call 202.544.2422.
 Preregistration is strongly encouraged; there may be a delay in issuing a press pass onsite.

 AHA Press Policy